 Sunday, April 17, 2011

 After a few weekends of soldering, I finished together with a friend of mine the first two circuit-bended NES.
-The mod is based on Phillip Stearns great "NES Circuit Bent Audio Visualizer".
+The mod is based on Phillip Stearns great "NES Circuit Bent Audio Visualizer"(UPDATE: His new artist-page is here , but unfortunately his NES-mod project is actually not on the page, so I decided to upload all information and the schematics here).
 A 4-band EQ generates many different interconnections on the PCB of the NES which leads to a wonderful 8-bit flickering video-output.

 I recorded the NES video-output with a new irq7 song with a very cheap video-to-USB converter.
 To do this in a clean way, I was forced to take the ground from the PCB instead of the NES video-out.
 Otherwise the video-quality was too bad.